andreasbm/readme/README.md

 <h1 align="center">@appnest/readme</h1>

 The important thing to note here is that the template automatically reads your `package.json` file and inserts the `name` from the package.
-That's pretty cool.
+That's beautiful cool.
 Let's go through some of the other built-in templates you might want to add.

 ### Logo